Chapter 01

 1) Definitions (Biblical terms, not modern slogans)

 Head in Scripture is not a joke word.
 It is the governing term for authority, source, and accountability within an ordered unity.
+It is a deeply important biblical concept that relates to salvation itself, so we should expect it's integrity to be upheld to the highest standard in the Kingdom of God.

 • Christ → Church: Head → Body pattern (the governing template).